-The Healing Power of Pet Fish
+Benefits of Having Pet Fish

 Aquariums Are Good for Mental Health

-The aquarium provides a distraction from everyday life, things that are causing stress, and/or chronic illness.
-The inhabitants of the aquarium relax and soothe people by calming the mind and lessening anxieties.
 Building and maintaining an aquarium can be done as a stress management project.
 Focusing on the vibrant and different colors of tropical fish can elevate one's mood while offering a healthy distraction at the same time.
 This is why having an aquarium or being around one is often good for people's mental health.

-The Effects on the Heart
+Healthy Effects on the Heart

-Benefits to the Elderly
+Benefits to the Elderly and People With Alzheimer's

-In the year 2009, Purdue University did a study that showed that elderly people who were exposed to an aquarium consumed 17.2 % more food than those who did not, had weight gain, and required fewer nutritional supplements.
-They also had a noticeable decrease in disruptive behaviors like physical aggression, wandering, pacing, yelling, and required less medication.
-Also, the patients with Alzheimer's displayed better short-term memory.
+In the year 2009, Purdue University did a study that showed that elderly people who were exposed to an aquarium consumed 17.2% more food than those who did not, enjoyed positive weight gain, and required fewer nutritional supplements.

 Doctors' and dentists' offices often include fish tanks in their waiting rooms to help calm patients.

-Fish Are Good for Kids
+Pet Fish Are Good for Kids

 Children can learn about different fish species, how they breathe underwater, how to take care of an aquarium, and, in more advanced aquariums, they can even learn trade skills like plumbing and carpentry.
 Their imagination and creativity are engaged when they have to build the playground of the fish and set up different components of the aquarium.
-When kids complete tasks and they achieve their goals, their self confidence grows.
-If kids are able to recognize a need in the world of fish and fill it, it is a valuable social skill to apply to people.

 Fish in Feng Shui

-In Feng Shui (the Chinese way of trying to harmonize everything in the environment by arranging furniture, etc., and that is closely related to Taoism), fish tanks are commonly used with the belief that they enhance money and luck.
 Many Asian restaurants have a fish tank near the entrance.
 It is also believed to counter negative energy.
 They believe a fish tank should have nine goldfish, eight of them being red or gold and one black.
 If the black one dies, it is believed that it absorbed all the negative energy in the atmosphere.
-Different cultures have historically put a lot of emphasis on keeping fish as pets.

 Pet Fish Are Wonderful

-In conclusion, having a pet fish or an aquarium has many different benefits to the overall health and well being of the owner.
+In conclusion, having a pet fish or an aquarium has many different benefits to the overall health and well-being of the owner.
 It is good for people of all ages.
 People are attracted to marine life and water for various reasons.
-An aquarium enhances one's mood, as well as being a learning tool and a great hobby for some, especially those who are too busy to care for a dog or a cat.
-Pet fish can be a wonderful thing.

 Comments